phrenotype/qorm/docs/parts/cli.md

 To apply all migrations down to a particular migration, Go to the terminal and run

-`php vendor/bin/qorm migrate Migration_Name`
+`php vendor/bin/qorm migrate MigrationName`

 Note that the .php extension is not added to the migration name.

 To rollback migrations up to a particular migration.
 Go to the terminal and run:

-`php vendor/bin/qorm rollback Migration_Name`
+`php vendor/bin/qorm rollback MigrationName`

-Note that the .php extension is not added to the migration name.
+Again, note that the .php extension is not added to the migration name.

 ----
 **[Previous Part : Model Relationships](relationships.md)** | **[Next Part : Defaults](defaults.md)**